elastic/enterprise-search-microsoft-teams-connector/README.md

 ## Connector Limitations

-The following sections provide limitations of connector:

-- If same attachment has been shared among multiple user chats in MS Teams, then MS Teams will return same ID for already added attachment and for newly created attachment.
-Due to that in workplace search, the permissions would be indexed for any one of the user chat.
+- If the same attachment is shared in multiple user chats in Microsoft Teams, Teams assigns the same ID for all instances of that attachment.
+As a result, Workplace Search permissions are indexed for any one of the user chats that contain this attachment.